Skip to main content

 Women traveling solo

-Spain has low rates of violent crime, and Córdoba is safer than most Spanish cities.
 The compact old town and active street life mean you're rarely alone on a street, even late at night.
-Catcalling is uncommon compared to many Mediterranean cities.
+Catcalling is uncommon by Mediterranean standards, and the tourist zones stay busy until well past midnight.

-Standard precautions apply: stick to lit streets late at night, keep your phone charged, and let someone know your general plans.
-But these are the same precautions you'd take in any European city.
-Córdoba doesn't require extra vigilance beyond that.
+Standard precautions apply: stick to lit streets after midnight, keep your phone charged, let someone know your rough plans.
+Nothing specific to Córdoba, the same judgment you'd apply anywhere in Europe.

 More detail: Our Córdoba safety tips page covers emergency numbers, pharmacy locations, hospital info, and neighbourhood-by-neighbourhood advice.